Pakistan Remains Third In World For Number Of Scholarships During The Year - UrduPoint

 Pakistan Remains Third In World For Number Of Scholarships During The Year

-ISLAMABAD, (UrduPoint / Pakistan Point News - 10th Sep, 2020 ) :The European Union delegation to Pakistan hosted a pre-departure event at the Higher Education Commission (HEC) to honor 130 Pakistani students, who received Erasmus Mundus Joint Master Degree scholarships for 2020 to study in Europe.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 13th Sep, 2020 ) :The European Union delegation to Pakistan has hosted a pre-departure event at the Higher Education Commission (HEC) to honor 130 Pakistani students, who received Erasmus Mundus Joint Master Degree scholarships for 2020 to study in Europe.

-The event, organized in collaboration with the HEC and it was the first time that Erasmus Mundus Joint Master Degree scholarship was awarded to Pakistani students besides providing an opportunity for networking among peers and Erasmus Alumni, said a press release here on Thursday.
+The event, organized in collaboration with the HEC and it was the first time that Erasmus Mundus Joint Master Degree scholarship was awarded to Pakistani students besides providing an opportunity for networking among peers and Erasmus Alumni, a press release said.

 During her welcome remarks, the Ambassador of the European Union in Pakistan Androulla Kaminara said, "Today we congratulate the young men and women who will embark on an educational and cultural journey through the Erasmus programme over the coming months.
 I am sure that they will return strong knowledge and rich experiences, and will help contribute to the development of Pakistan."
 The Ambassador further added, "This year the experience of students worldwide will be very different due to COVID-19.
 European universities are making a special effort to provide the best possible experience to all students, including those from abroad, while making sure they are safe.